jastipraneetkiran/mongodb/module1.md

 ## MongoDB Structure

 Each MongoDB database consists of databases.
-There are default databases that are created after

-each installation of the MongoDB.
+There are default databases that are created after each installation of the MongoDB.
 And they are called for example admin and local.
-Each database consists of

-the collections and each collection consists of the documents.
+Each database consists of the collections and each collection consists of the documents.
 Usually documents are grouped into the same collection by common fields.
 Let's suppose that you want to create e-commerce web application.
 And you'll create a database called "e-commerce store".

-And you will probably create such collections as "products", "productCategories", "shoppingCart",

-"customers" and so on.
+And you will probably create such collections as "products", "productCategories", "shoppingCart", "customers" and so on.
 Again schema is flexible and it is not mandatory to have same set of fields in the documents in the same collection.
 That is the structure of each MongoDB database.

+## Mongo shell and Server
+`"mongod"` command is used to launch MongoDB Server and `"mongo"` command is used to launch MongoDB Shell.
+Those two applications are separate but what those two applications do?
+MongoDB Server stores data in the MongoDB database.
+It is the main point of data storage.
+And mongo shell is used for management of the mongo server.
+Using mongo shell you can insert documents into the mongo server, you can update documents, you can delete documents and so on.
+In other words you can perform all kinds of CRUD operations - Create, Read, Update and Delete.
+And that is a mongo shell.
+Both mongo shell and mongo server are based on the JavaScript engine.
+In order to manage MongoDB Server you can use mongo shell located on the same computer.
+But you can also manage remote mongo server using local mongo shell.
+For example you can connect to remote MongoDB Server using MongoDB Shell installed on your local computer.